• Skip to primary navigation

 Jump to Recipe

-These Red Velvet Cream Cheese Cookies have a mild sugar cookie base that pairs perfectly with the cream cheese frosting.
+These Red Velvet Cream Cheese Cookies have a sweet sugar cookie base that pairs perfectly with the cream cheese frosting.
 Each cookie is the perfect blend of sweetness and a slight tang from the frosting.
-Those extra cookie crumbs on top that give the cookie some added texture and help balance out the frosting!
+Those extra cookie crumbs on top give the cookie some added texture and help balance out the sweetness of the frosting!
 Best part is, they’re gluten free, nut free, egg free and can easily be made dairy free (vegan).

 Gluten free Red Velvet Cream Cheese Cookies on and around a plate.

 These Red Velvet Cream Cheese Cookies are so delicious and so festive!
 Of course they’re perfect for any day but they really are extra pretty for Christmas, Valentine’s Day or even the 4th of July.
+(I do have another red velvet cream cheese cookie recipe of 4th of July Cookies!)
 Whenever red is involved, these beauties would be the star of the show just like my Red Velvet Oreo Cookies or my Sugar Cookie Blossoms!
+For a decadent twist, try them with my Chocolate Cream Cheese Frosting!

 Jump to: